 Because of the COVID-19 pandemic, in March 2020, FCSIC began operating 100% remotely, with all employees working from home.
-We initially thought this status would last 60 to 90 days; more than one year later, all FCSIC employees continue working remotely.
-FCSIC is committed to the health and safety of our employees and we will continue to operate in a manner that does not create undue risks for our staff.
+We initially thought this status would last 60 to 90 days; instead, we remained in maximum telework status throughout 2021.
+FCSIC's very small staff means that ensuring that all of employees are protected from undue risk is vital to being able to fulfill our mission.
+FCSIC is committed to the health and safety of our employees and we will continue to operate in a manner that does not create undue risks for our staff as we transition back to in-office operations in 2022.

-Working remotely, we continued to fulfill our mission and complete all necessary tasks, maintaining our business model of operating efficiently with a small core staff, outsourcing support services from government and private-sector contractors.
-In 2020, we accomplished the following:
+Working remotely, we continued to fulfill our mission and complete all necessary tasks, maintaining our business model of operating efficiently with a small core staff and outsourcing support services from government and private-sector contractors.
+In 2021, we accomplished the following:

-- We kept our operating costs below budget, totaling \$4.1 million, up slightly from \$3.9 million in 2019. - We earned enough in interest income from investments to cover annual operations during the first month of 2020. - We insured \$323 billion at the end of 2020, up from \$294 billion in 2019 (and up from \$53 billion when we became operational in January 1993). - We managed an insurance fund of approximately \$5.5 billion at the end of 2020, up from \$5.2 billion in 2019 (and up from \$488 million in January 1993). - Despite the significant growth in insured debt and the Insurance Fund, we have kept FCSIC's staff small, growing from 9 employees in 1993 to only 11 in 2020. - We have kept our operating costs very low as a percentage of average assets, at about 7 basis points in 2020, unchanged from 2019.
+- Kept our operating costs below budget, totaling \$4.2 million, up slightly from \$4.1 million in 2020. - Earned enough in interest income from investments to cover annual operations during the first five weeks of 2021. - Insured repayment of \$353 billion at the end of 2021, up from \$323 billion in 2020 (a 9.4% annual increase and up from \$53 billion when we became operational in January 1993). - Managed an insurance fund of approximately \$6.0 billion at the end of 2021, up from \$5.5 billion in 2020 (and up from \$488 million in January 1993). - Kept FCSIC's staff small, growing from 9 employees in 1993 to only 11 in 2021, despite the significant growth in insured debt and the Insurance Fund. - Kept our operating costs very low as a percentage of average assets, at about 7 basis points in 2021, unchanged from 2020. - Welcomed a new Chief Risk Officer, John Simonson, who brings over 30 years of experience in finance, risk management and resolution planning to FCSIC. - Implemented a new Governance, Risk and Compliance (GRC) software tool to further automate processes and enhance internal controls. - Maintained readiness to provide liquidity assistance to, and act as receiver or conservator for, a System institution. - Received an unqualified or unmodified opinion on our financial statements for the 32nd consecutive year.
+Our external auditor also issued an opinion stating that FCSIC maintained effective internal control over financial reporting. - Furthered our operational efficiency in vital services by entering into a new four-year Interagency Agreement with FCA and renewed our contract with the Bureau of Fiscal Services Administrative Resource Center.